 - crystallised ginger and walnuts

-Nobody likes a flapjack that crumbles all over the office desk and your keyboard, so here’s a tip.
-Once the oat mixture is in your baking tray, make sure you press it in really hard into the tip with the back of a large spoon or a spatula.
+- Nobody likes a flapjack that crumbles all over the office desk and your keyboard.
+Once the oat mixture is in your baking tray, make sure you press it in really hard into the tin with the back of a large spoon or a spatula.
 Get in all the corners and make sure it’s level.
-It will be easier to cut and eat if it’s pressed in evenly.
+It will be easier to cut and eat if the oat mixture is pressed down.

 - 24cm x 24cm baking tin